KPMP/heavens-docker/images/apache/README.md

   * Contains apache configuration with no mod-shib and no https.
 This is used for local workstations

 In order to build an image:

+    ## Edit the .env file and set ENV_APACHE_TARGET to point at the directory containing the image you want to build.
+    $ vi .env
     $ docker-compose build
     $ docker images
     REPOSITORY                                      TAG                     IMAGE ID            CREATED             SIZE